Erebuszz/CS_note/README.md

-# OPS_note
+# CS_note

-  a place where everyone can share their knowledge, experiences
+  a place where I document my notes in Computer Science

-  == use the wiki page directly to make notes or you can even upload your code ==

-/*OPenSourcing NOTE*/

--- if there is anything related to copyright problems, please contact me at daniel38437@gmail.com --
+> if there is anything related to copyright problems, please contact me at daniel38437@gmail.com --